MarcWeber/tsmono/README.md

 ===============

   [ ] add support turning into npm module
+      or use postinstall hooks tu run tsc -p . instead ?

   [ ] implement pull-with-dependencies and push-with-dependencies using run_tasks
+       thus make them parallel unless user action is required

+      When refactoring eventually implement two different 'push' locations: from loca to ssh location (see --care-about-remote-checkout)

+      But also allow to local bare repositories (eg when working one remote checkouts on remote locations so that tsmono_pull/push can be used to pull/push all dependencies as well)

   [ ] some tools egnext.js have issues with files being outside of current directory.
       Thus think about finally implementing the tsconfig compile other projects